 The davenport gasps in relief as the general finds his feet and leans toward Eric like an impending rockslide.
 “Son, I wish I lived in a world where unicorns fart rainbows, too, but the heartbreaking, God damned truth is this: there are forces around us that would gleefully crush us all out of existence for no other reason than because they believe they can.
 You think you can change human nature by satisfying basic needs?
 I thought you were smart—tragically misguided, perhaps, but at least smart enough to understand the difference between them and us.”

 “Maybe it’s because we disagree reflexively,” Eric is saying, “with certainty, but without a shred of real understanding, about what happens to us after we kill each other, that we are compelled to continue killing each other.
 Whose God is mightier?
-Whose Gods are amenable to bribery and whose will be glorified by the slaughter of Others, lesser beings without souls or redeeming value?
+Whose Gods are amenable to bribery and whose will be glorified by the slaughter of lesser beings, creatures arguably without worthy souls or redeeming value?

 “All of that falls away at some point, though, and it becomes a simple contest of who can be the best killer, regardless how we dress it up on Sunday.
 Do you think any of that makes some kind of difference in the face of unpredictable weather patterns, storms of unparalleled intensity, rising sea levels, geological upheaval, exponentially increasing shortages of food, water, shelter, and affordable power?
 Or, Gods help us all, another wave of gonji?